Vietnamese submarine rescue ship Yet Kieu: Commission and operation

 Initially, Yết Kiêu was expected to be fully operational before the scheduled Vietnamese-hosted International Maritime Review at Nha Trang in May 2020.
 As requested by naval chief Vice Admiral Phạm Hoài Nam, it will participate in IMR 2020 with the rest of the Vietnam People's Navy fleet alongside visiting ships from the ASEAN countries and other nations.
 However, due to the impact of the COVID-19 pandemic, the event was never held and the commission of the ship was also silently delayed.

 In June 2021, the submarine rescue vehicle (SRV) for the ship was first time revealed, hinting that the vessel is now closer to its commission.

 On July 30, 2021, at the Z189 Shipyard, the ship was formally commissioned into the Vietnam People's Navy.

-In August 2021, a Kamov Ka-32T utility helicopter of the 954th Brigade, Vietnamese Naval Air Force landed on the ship's helipad for the very first time as a part of the acceptance progress.
+In August 2021, a Kamov Ka-32T utility helicopter of the 954th Brigade, Vietnam Naval Air Force landed on the ship's helipad for the very first time as a part of the acceptance progress.
 After the progress, the helipad and other equipment of the ship were confirmed meeting the technical requirements of the Navy and the manufacturers, being the basis for the training and implementing the missions of the ships in the near future.

-Equipments
+Equipment

 Yết Kiêu is featured with a number of a number of high-tech equipment and vehicles to support its designated mission of searching and rescuing submersible vehicles: